Self-Supervised Video Object Segmentation by Motion-Aware Mask Propagation: Method

 \subsection{Size-aware Image Feature Alignment}

-To reduce memory consumption, previous methods perform bilinear downsampling on the supervision signals, \eg, masks, of the reference frames and propagate the supervision signals at the feature resolution.
-However, this operation introduces misalignment between the strided convolution layers and the supervision signals from na\"ive bilinear downsampling.
-The work in \cite{MAST} proposed an image feature alignment module to deal with this problem and achieved great success.
-As shown in Fig.~\ref{fig:4}(a), \cite{MAST} handles the misalignment at the downsampling stage by directly sampling the supervision signals at the convolution kernel centers.
-However, this does not cater for the misalignment caused at the upsampling stage.
-To deal with this problem, we propose a size-aware image feature alignment module, which leverages simple padding and unpadding to fix the misalignment at the upsampling stage.
-As shown in Fig.~\ref{fig:4}(b), if the input size is not divisible by the size after downsampling, it will be padded automatically to satisfy this constraint allowing vanilla image feature alignment to be effectively used on the padded inputs.
-Hence, the misalignment at both the downsampling and the upsampling stages is fixed.
+To reduce memory consumption, previous methods perform bilinear downsampling on the supervision signals (masks) of the reference frames and propagate these signals at the feature resolution.
+However, this operation introduces misalignment (see Fig.~\ref{fig:4}(b)) between the strided convolution layers and the supervision signals from na\"ive bilinear downsampling and upsampling.
+MAST \cite{MAST} has an image feature alignment module to deal with this problem but it does not cater for the misalignment caused at the upsampling stage.
+To solve this problem, we propose a size-aware image feature alignment module where the supervision signals are automatically padded (see Fig.~\ref{fig:4}(a)) so that the input size can be divisible by the size after downsampling, and the supervision signals are sampled at the convolution kernel centers.
+Hence, the misalignment is removed at both downsampling and upsampling stages.